Rights Assertions

 As per Resolution 22/11A, passed at the Annual Chiefs Assembly in June 2022, the Chiefs of Ontario call on the Governments of Canada and Ontario to immediately cease its pan-Indigenous approach to funding, programs, and services, and develop First Nations-led approaches that are separate from those negotiated with the Métis and Inuit.
 The Chiefs of Ontario remain committed to this position by refusing to participate in engagement sessions and processes which take a pan-Indigenous approach and are not specific to First Nations rights and priorities.

-Métis Rights Assertions in First Nations Ancestral and Treaty Territories
+Métis Rights Assertions in First Nations Ancestral and Treaty Territories in Ontario

-Métis rights are included in those rights recognized and affirmed under section 35.
-However, the claims of the Métis Nation of Ontario (MNO) are not and cannot be included in those rights that are recognized by s.
-35, as there have never been any rights to recognize.
+Métis rights are included in those rights recognized and affirmed under section 35 of the Constitution.
+However, the claims of the MNO are not and cannot be included in those rights that are recognized by section 35, as there have never been any valid rights-bearing Métis communities in Ontario to recognize.
+The First Nations in Ontario do not support the claims that distinct and stable Métis communities and territory existed throughout Ontario as asserted by the MNO.

-The fact that people of mixed ancestry existed historically throughout the territories of First Nations in Ontario cannot be the basis for the creation of a community.
+The fact that people of mixed ancestry existed historically throughout the territories of First Nations in Ontario cannot be the basis for the creation of a historic community.
 Many people of mixed ancestry were integral members of their parents’ First Nations, as their descendants continue to be.
 Other people of mixed ancestry were integrated into settler communities.
-Vague claims that Métis were “mobile” is not a valid justification for granting rights to Métis groups originating from outside Ontario or recognizing “communities” within Ontario that never existed.
+The bare fact that there were mixed-ancestry people living in Ontario does nothing to demonstrate there were any distinct Métis communities.
+Robust evidence of a distinct culture, language and political existence required.
+Essential to that is the historical recognition of any alleged Métis community by First Nations that governed the territories in Ontario.

 The MNO’s unfounded assertions do not entitle them to any proprietary interests to the Crown revenues derived from the natural resources from these territories, and they do not entitle the MNO to any substantive consultation.